Katie Scarlett Brandt

 In my reporting, I specialize in untangling complex social issues with no easy answers.
 These issues so far have included public health, environmental health, and even internet access!

 I’m a member of the Society of Environmental Journalists and the Association of Health Care Journalists.
-The Solutions Journalism Network has featured my stories, and recently, "Rising Concerns”, my piece on where flooding and sewage treatment meet — and how both impact people’s health — is a finalist in the Chicago Headline Club’s Peter Lisagor Awards.
-I also learned a ton working on this series about America’s unhoused older adults, which I was able to dig into thanks to a funding from The Gerontological Society of America, The Journalists Network on Generations, and The John A. Hartford Foundation.
+The Solutions Journalism Network has featured my stories, and recently, "‘How Did This Happen?’”, my piece on the closure of Weiss Memorial Hospital in Chicago was a finalist in the Chicago Society of Professional Journalist awards.
+I also learned a ton working on Venezuelan migrant students’ mental health, which I was able to dig into with my colleague Clavel Rangel and funding from the Fund for Investigative Journalism, the International Women’s Media Foundation, and Investigative Reporters and Editors.

 Thank you for visiting my website!